malthe/ugandasms/docs/index.rst

 with a set of Django apps that can be used *as is* or be extended to meet your requirements:

-*Registration*
+*Reporter*

-  Allows mobile users to register their name.
+  Allows mobile users to register themselves as reporters.

 The `Kannel <http://www.kannel.org/>`_ SMS gateway is the default option for connectivity, but it's easy to write your own message